Ian Happ Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.48 team ERA ranks 21st among all MLB pitching staffs.
+- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.45).

-- Cardinals pitchers combine to give up 93 home runs (one per game), the first-fewest in the league.
+- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (93 total, one per game).

-- His last appearance was on Saturday against the Washington Nationals, when the lefty tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- The righty's most recent appearance came on Sunday against the Washington Nationals, when he threw six innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.